PhilGoud/batch-DVD-ISO-2-mp4/README.md

 ### Why not a single script with encode and concat ?
 Because it allow more flexibility and checks, as for example comparing the VOB files in the ISOs to the MP4 files created in the {temp folder}

+### Why adding silence to audio-less videos ?
+Because if one of the mp4 has no audio track, when concatenating, it removes the audio to the other parts.